Pecan Pie Tarts

 - When your mini muffin pan is done chilling, preheat the oven to 350ºF (177ºC).
 Pre-bake the mini crusts for 6 minutes.
 This will ensure the bottoms do not become soggy when they are filled.
 Prepare the filling while the crusts bake.

-- To make the filling, melt the butter in a small bowl in the microwave and allow it to cool for a few minutes.
-In a medium size bowl, whisk together the brown sugar, egg, vanilla, orange zest, cinnamon, salt, ad nutmeg.
-Add the melted butter, whisk again, then stir in the chopped pecans with a large spoon or spatula.
+- In a medium size bowl, whisk together the brown sugar, egg, vanilla, orange zest, cinnamon, salt, and nutmeg.
+Add the melted butter, whisk again, then stir in the chopped pecans with a large spoon or spatula.½ cup (100g) firmly packed light (or dark) brown sugar, 1 large egg, 1 teaspoon vanilla extract, ½ teaspoon ground cinnamon, ¼ teaspoon orange zest1, ¼ teaspoon salt, ⅛ teaspoon ground nutmeg, 2 Tablespoons (28g) unsalted butter, ¾ cup (82g) chopped pecans

-- When crusts are pre-baked, remove from the oven and fill each crust with 1 teaspoon of pecan pie filling.
+- When crusts are pre-baked, remove from the oven and fill each crust with 1 teaspoon of pecan pie filling (I like to use a #110 cookie scoop).

 - Bake tarts for 14-16 minutes or until the crusts just begin to brown.
 Be careful not to over bake the tarts, as this could make them hard and burned instead of soft and slightly crispy.
 If some filling spills out, this is ok.
 Remove from oven and allow to cool in the pan until you are able to handle them.
 Once cool enough to handle, transfer to a wire rack to cool completely.
-Pecan pie tarts stay fresh in an airtight container up to 4 days or in the refrigerator up to one week.
-Baked tarts can be frozen up to 3 months.
-Thaw in refrigerator.
+Pecan pie tarts stay fresh in an airtight container up to 1 week.
+Baked tarts can be frozen, up to 3 months.
+Thaw in the refrigerator.

 Notes